History of Europe: Late Antiquity and Migration Period

 The western provinces soon were to be dominated by three great powers: first, the Franks (Merovingian dynasty) in Francia 481–843 AD, which covered much of present France and Germany; second, the Visigothic kingdom 418–711 AD in the Iberian Peninsula (modern Spain); and third, the Ostrogothic kingdom 493–553 AD in Italy and parts of the western Balkans.
 The Ostrogoths were later replaced by the Kingdom of the Lombards 568–774 AD.
-These new powers of the west built upon the Roman traditions until they evolved into a synthesis of Roman and Germanic cultures.
-Although these powers covered large territories, they did not have the great resources and bureaucracy of the Roman empire to control regions and localities.
-The ongoing invasions and boundary disputes usually meant a more risky and varying life than that under the empire.
-This meant that in general more power and responsibilities were left to local lords.
+Although these powers covered large territories, they did not have the great resources and bureaucracy of the Roman empire to control regions and localities; more power and responsibilities were left to local lords.
 On the other hand, it also meant more freedom, particularly in more remote areas.

 In Italy, Theodoric the Great began the cultural romanisation of the new world he had constructed.
 He made Ravenna a centre of Romano-Greek culture of art and his court fostered a flowering of literature and philosophy in Latin.
 In Iberia, King Chindasuinth created the Visigothic Code.

 In the Eastern part the dominant state was the remaining Eastern Roman Empire.

 In the feudal system, new princes and kings arose, the most powerful of which was arguably the Frankish ruler Charlemagne.
-In 800, Charlemagne, reinforced by his massive territorial conquests, was crowned Emperor of the Romans (Imperator Romanorum) by Pope Leo III, effectively solidifying his power in western Europe.
+In 800, Charlemagne, reinforced by his massive territorial conquests, was crowned Emperor of the Romans by Pope Leo III, solidifying his power in western Europe.
 Charlemagne's reign marked the beginning of a new Germanic Roman Empire in the west, the Holy Roman Empire.
 Outside his borders, new forces were gathering.
 The Kievan Rus' were marking out their territory, a Great Moravia was growing, while the Angles and the Saxons were securing their borders.

 For the duration of the 6th century, the Eastern Roman Empire was embroiled in a series of deadly conflicts, first with the Persian Sassanid Empire (see Roman–Persian Wars), followed by the onslaught of the arising Islamic Caliphate (Rashidun and Umayyad).
 By 650, the provinces of Egypt, Palestine and Syria were lost to the Muslim forces, followed by Hispania and southern Italy in the 7th and 8th centuries (see Muslim conquests).
 The Arab invasion from the east was stopped after the intervention of the Bulgarian Empire (see Han Tervel).

-Post-classical Europe
+Post-classical and medieval Europe

 The Middle Ages are commonly dated from the fall of the Western Roman Empire (or by some scholars, before that) in the 5th century to the beginning of the early modern period in the 16th century marked by the rise of nation states, the division of Western Christianity in the Reformation, the rise of humanism in the Italian Renaissance, and the beginnings of European overseas expansion which allowed for the Columbian Exchange.